-- Receive a satisfactory (3) or higher rating in all required competencies as set forth by ACEND.
+- Receive average (3) or higher rating on all performance evaluations and earn 80% or higher on all coursework that assess the required competencies as set forth by ACEND.

 - Students must successfully complete all rotations and all course work in order to receive the verification statement and graduate certificate of completion.

 - All work must be completed and competencies met within 150% (13.5 months) of the time planned for completion.

 Required Courses - 16 hours

 |Course Code||Course Title||Credits|